 Hager Distribution Boards Electric shock protection - conclusion

-More circuits need RCD protection since the introduction of the 17th Edition.
+More circuits have needed RCD protection since the introduction of the 17th Edition.
 In commercial distribution boards, it would be appropriate to use RCBOs for individual outgoing circuits.

 Remember: In commercial distribution boards it would be appropriate to use RCBOs for individual outgoing circuits.